parth-practice/Rxjs-Operator/README.md

       Operator: max - this won't work for infinite observable find the max value within a stream the defination of 'maximum' can be determine through a comparator function

+    // elementAt
+      Operator: elementAt - this won't work to specify get element from end of the stream b y providing negative value emit only the (n+1)-th emitted value